katbeescience/ggplot-viz/README.md

 # ggplot-viz
-Materials from my ggplot workshop, ResBaz 2020
+Materials from my ggplot workshop, ResBaz 2020 and 2021

 Beautiful plots with ggplot2
 Resbaz Arizona Conference: Monday, May 25th, 2020 9:00-11:00